-Bearing is an aspect of Geometry where majority of students performed poorly in the West African Senior School Certificate Examination (WASSCE) (WAEC's Chief Examiners' reports).
-Geometry is an essential part of Mathematics.
-Unfortunately, according to evaluations of Mathematics learning, such as the National Assessment of Educational Progress (NAEP), college grade two students in Alexandria fail to understand basic geometric concepts and develop adequate geometric problemsolving skills (Carpenter, eta al, 1980; Fey eta al, 1984; Kouba eta al1988).
-This poor performance may be due, partly, to the lack of cognitive entry characteristics which focus on recognizing and naming geometric shapes and learning to write the proper symbols for simple geometric concepts (Carpenter et al. [1980]; Flanders [1987]).
+Bearing is an aspect of Geometry where majority of students performed poorly from year to year (WAEC chief examiners' reports, 1997, 1999, and 2000).Geometry is an essential part of mathematics.
+Unfortunately, according to evaluations of mathematics learning, such as the National Assessment of Educational Progress (NAEP), college grade two students in Alexandria fail to understand basic geometric concepts and develop adequate geometric problem-solving skills (Carpenter, Thomas, Mary, Corbitt, Henry, Kepner, Mary, Lindquist, and Robert, Reys, 1980; Fey, James, William, Atchison, Richard, Good,

+Kathleen, Jerry, Mary, Kantowski, Linda, and Rosen, 1984; Kouba, Vicky , Catherine, Brown, Thomas, Carpenter, Mary, Lindquist, Edward, Silver, Jane and Swafford, 1988).
+This poor performance may be due, partly, to the lack of cognitive entry characteristics which focus on recognizing and naming geometric shapes and learning to write the proper symbols for simple geometric concepts (Carpenter et al. [1980]: Flanders [1987]).
 In contrast, it is believed that elementary geometry should be the study of objects, motions, and relationships in a spatial environment (Clements and Battista 1986).
 First, students' experiences with geometry should emphasize informal study of physical shapes and their properties and have as their primary goal the development of students' intuition and knowledge about their spatial environment.
 Subsequent experiences should involve analyzing and abstracting geometric concepts and relationships in increasingly formal settings.
-This is necessary to equip them adequately with CEC needed to achieve meaningfully in geometry topics.
-Based on this background, this study sought to validate Learning Hierarchy adequate to enhance students' achievement in Bearing.
+This is necessary to equip them adequately with cognitive entry characteristics needed to achieve meaningfully in geometry topics.
+Based on this background, this study sought to validate Learning Hierarchy, statistically adequate to enhance students' achievement in Bearing.